- Competitive Analysis

 Voice Search Optimization Tips

-The main reason your SEO strategy should change is because of how different text and voice searches actually are.
+The main reason your SEO strategy should change is how different text and voice searches actually are.
 Here are some ways voice search affects SEO:

 - Use of conversational language